JREAM/php-saas-jream/app/updates.md

-_This is an overview of JREAM development.
+This is an overview of JREAM development.
 This is not a comprehensive list of every update._

+## 4-29-17
+- Doing a bit of blogging with about 16 pending articles to finish.
+- Bug: Fixed, some directory permissions not +x after an ACL update. ~12 hours.
+- Progress: Working on Two new Themes, Moving JREAM to a bigger organization.

 ## 4-23-17
 - Launched Blog, it's now in the main navigation.